-Cause of Varicose Veins
+Cause Of Varicose Veins

-Classification of Varicose Veins
+Classification Of Varicose Veins

-How Varicose Veins Are Diagnosed
+Varicose Veins Diagnosis

-Medical history – The practitioner first enquires about the medical history of the affected individual to be able to see whether there are any links to past medical conditions such as traumas or injuries which may have contributed to varicose veins.
+The practitioner first enquires about the medical history of the affected individual to be able to see whether there are any links to past medical conditions such as traumas or injuries which may have contributed to varicose veins.
 This information is important and the sufferer must give it in its completeness.

-Physical examination – Apart from the medical history, physical examination is done to establish the existence and assess the extent of progression of the problem.
+Apart from the medical history, physical examination is done to establish the existence and assess the extent of progression of the problem.
 Visible signs such as skin ulcerations help the practitioner to make objective conclusions and give the way forward.
 Physical examination may also include checking of the BMI for cases of excess weight.

-Color-flow imaging – This is also referred to as triplex ultrasound.
+This is also referred to as triplex ultrasound.
 It is similar to duplex ultrasound in procedure but uses color to highlight the direction of the flow of blood.
 The blood vessels are colored red or blue depending in the direction in which the blood is flowing.
 There is also a color scale which reflects the speed of the blood flow.

-Treatment of Varicose veins
+Treatment Of Varicose Veins

 - Your medical history, age, and overall health